Travel Mermaid

 3. Salsa Bar & Grill

 Their menu showcases a selection of modern Aussie and international dishes with a Salsa stamp on it.
-Food here is always beautifully prepared and consistent, with excellent service and an upbeat atmosphere to match.
-They also have tropical cocktail specials which you should seriously consider.
+The food here is always beautifully prepared and consistent, with excellent service and an upbeat atmosphere to match.
+They also have tropical cocktail specials, which you should seriously consider.

 Salsa Port Douglas // Travel Mermaid